Yangon Film School: Stories from Myanmar 2007

 The body of work on these two DVDs bears witness to a growing nucleus of talented young Burmese filmmakers who are striving to create challenging work in an environment notorious for discouraging independent media.
 Their films provide a hitherto unseen window on the lives of ordinary people in Myanmar.

-DVD 1 : Films from the 2007 Yangon Film School Beginners Workshop
+DISC 1 : Films from the 2007 Yangon Film School Beginners Workshop

 Stories from the Princess Hotel - Seven short film exercises.

 A Piece of Eden - Dir. and Editor: Aung Nwai Htway (16 min).
 A touching yet unsentimental film about how a 12-year-old boy suffering from muscular dystrophy finds support and friendship at a remarkable centre for the disabled run by an NGO in Yangon's Insein township.

 Far from Home - Dir: Thi Ha Thwe (11 min).
 Thirteen-year-old Maung Lin is working on a farm 500 miles away from his native village near Monywa.
 Director Thi Ha Thwe tries to coax him out of his reticence in order to find out how he copes with homesickness and isolation.

 Happy Days - Dir: Wai Mar Nyunt, Camera: Thaiddhi, Sound: Dashi Htu Ra, Editor: George Cragg (13 min).
 A charming, uplifting portrait of the director's irrepressibly ebullient next-door neighbour, 13-year-old Shoon Lei.

 Water Boy - Dir: Tay Zar Win Tun (15 min).
 This short documentary describes 13-year-old Aung Myat Thu's strenuous job at a water purification factory.
 During his breaks, we hear about his family in Twante and learn what gives him the strength to persevere in the face of hardship and separation from his loved ones.